timogriese/RepData_PeerAssessment1/PA1_template.md

 ```

 ### Replace NA values with median steps in the interval over all days without NA values

+The strategy to replace the NA values is to replace them with the median of the current interval over all days

 ```r
 medianStepsByInterval<-aggregate(d$steps, by = list(d$interval), FUN = median, na.rm=TRUE)